HazyResearch/meerkat/README.md

     updated_dp: DataPane = dp.update(function=predict, batch_size=128, batched=True)
 ```

-**`DataPanel` is extendable.** Mosaic makes it easy for you to make custom column types for our data.
+**`DataPanel`s are extendable.** Mosaic makes it easy for you to make custom column types for our data.
 The easiest way to do this is by subclassing `AbstractCell`.
 Subclasses of `AbstractCell` are meant to represent one element in one column of a `DataPanel`.
 For example, say we want our `DataPanel` to include a column of videos we have stored on disk.
 We want these videos to be lazily loaded using [scikit-video](http://www.scikit-video.org/stable/index.html), so we implement a `VideoCell` class as follows:
 ```python
     from mosaic import AbstractCell, CellColumn
     import skvideo.io